Peng-1124/web-softwaretools-plain/report/Features.md

 *how we  implement filtering pets tags?*

 At first, we get the pets' status using axios.get('/pet/findByStatus?status=available'), all information of pets are stored in petInfoList and showInfoList.
-The difference between petInfoList and showInfoList will be explained here(这里加链接).
+The difference between petInfoList and showInfoList will be explained [here](#feature-9-resetdata-de-duplication).
 We will operate the data according to user input.

 ![image](https://github.com/Peng-1124/web-softwaretools-plain/blob/main/Figures/feature/feature3-1.png)